Fathima Ashraf

 The challenge

 The challenge wasn't one problem — it was several layered together.
 The homepage had to convert developers while also signposting prosumers.
 The plugins page had to explain a new memory paradigm for AI tools.
 Nova needed its own visual identity as a consumer experience.
 The research page had to establish technical credibility.
 The about page had to communicate conviction.
+Underneath all of it, the lack of a shared visual foundation meant each page had grown slightly inconsistent — the design system was meant to fix that.

 Homepage

 The homepage leads with the developer audience — the memory layer for AI agents.
 I sharpened the headline, simplified the layout, and reorganized the sections to move from value proposition through integration paths to social proof.
+The goal was to convert, not just introduce.

 Plugins page